 Auditors using this manual may also find it helpful to refer to the "Tax Levy Authorizations and Limitations" booklet prepared by the Minnesota Department of Revenue.
-This booklet provides an expedient method of ascertaining the limitations on tax levies for counties, towns, cities, school districts, and special districts.
-The booklet has been updated with supplements.
-For a free copy of this booklet, inquire with:
+This booklet may provide an expedient method of ascertaining the limitations on tax levies for counties, towns, cities, school districts, and special districts.
+Although the booklet was last updated in 2000, future updates are expected.
+Inquire with:

-Minnesota Department of Revenue Property Tax Division Mail Station 3340 St. Paul, Minnesota 55146-3340 (651) 296-5145
+Minnesota Department of Revenue Property Tax Division Harold Stassen Building 600 North Robert Street St. Paul, Minnesota 55146-3340 (651) 296-5145